+The financial statements of the Bank have been prepared in accordance Philippine Financial Reporting Standards (PFRS) Accounting Standards.
+PFRS Accounting Standards comprise the following authoritative literature:

+- PFRS Accounting Standards

+- PAS Standards, and

-The financial statements of the Bank have been prepared in accordance with Philippine Financial Reporting Standards (PFRSs).
-The term PFRSs in general includes all applicable PFRSs, Philippine Accounting Standards (PAS), and interpretations of the Philippine Interpretations Committee (PIC), Standing Interpretations Committee (SIC) and International Financial Reporting Interpretations Committee (IFRIC) which have been approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and adopted by the SEC.
+- Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), Philippine Interpretations Committee (PIC), and Standing Interpretations Committee (SIC) as approved by the Financial and Sustainability Reporting Standards Council (FSRSC) and the Board of Accountancy, and adopted by the SEC.